dasmith/IsisWorld/README.md

 # Isis World Simulator

 The IsisWorld simulator is available to researchers for building and evaluating problem solving and language learning systems with everyday problems that take place in a kitchen.
-We aim to use IsisWorld to simulate everyday commonsense reasoning problems that span many realms, such as the social, visiual, kinesthetic, physical, spatial and mental.
+We aim to use IsisWorld to simulate everyday commonsense reasoning problems that span many realms, such as the social, visual, kinesthetic, physical, spatial and mental.

 What is a problem "realm"?
 Consider the problem of *hailing a taxi*.
 You could represent and reason about this problem in several different ways.

  1. **Temporally**: Wait for a taxi.
 Maybe if you stay put, a taxi will drive by
  2. **Spatially**:  Find a taxi.
 You must eliminate the distance between yourself and a taxi.
  2. **Socially**: Call a taxi.
-Communicate your position to a distpatching agent and an available taxi will come to you.
+Communicate your position to a dispatching agent and an available taxi will come to you.

-It is this resourcefulness---having many ways to solve a problem---that allows human problem solvers to flexibily adapt to many problem solving situations.
+It is this resourcefulness---having many ways to solve a problem---that allows human problem solvers to flexibly adapt to many problem solving situations.
 A system that lacks these abilities is *brittle*.

 Further, we are looking for test-bed to study the problems of meta-reasoning: where a super-level planning system reasons about the world of a sub-planning system.
 Returning to a taxi example, we could consider the failure mode which causes a meta-level reasoner to step in and change the state of the planner.
 For example, it could ask the system to *elevate* the problem description to pursue the parent goal:  *instead of "searching for a taxi" reconsider the problem as "traveling to your destination" and pursue other options: e.g., walking, train, asking a friend etc*.